LachezarTsK/Find-Optimal-Drone-Dock-Location/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+- Project Information<br/>
-- Project Information: Contains the task description and a summary of the implementation.
+  Contains the task description and a summary of the implementation.

 - DroneDock: Contains the source code and the applied resources in the application.